A Skoda Octavia killer? Meet Dacia’s sub-£25k estate | Autocar

 This already accounts for a fifth of the Romanian firm’s sales, following the introduction of the Bigster SUV this year.
 A third, as-yet-unknown C-segment model will also join the line-up in 2027.

-Speaking at the Brussels motor show, Dacia CEO Katrin Adt told Automotive News Europe that more details on the C-Neo will be revealed "within the next month", and sales chief Frank Marotte added that "we want to build on the success we have met with Bigster".
+Now Dacia has confirmed to Autocar that it will share more details on the incoming model "in the coming months".

-That success – 67,573 sales last year – has inspired confidence within Dacia that the brand can continue to expand within the highly competitive C-segment, Adt previously told Autocar.
+CEO Katrin Adt previously told Autocar that the success of the new Bigster, which amassed 67,573 sales last year, has inspired confidence within Dacia that the brand can continue to expand within the highly competitive C-segment.

 “Our main territory currently is the B-segment, but we have also offerings in the A-segment and we have started in the C-segment, and we did that quite amazingly well with the Bigster,” she said.